How the Burgundy Canal works

 Operating the canal system

-The Burgundy Canal is built in a "pyramid" style climbing up one side of a hill and going down the other side.
+The Burgundy Canal is built in a "pyramid" style, climbing up one side of a hill and going down the other side.
 It uses a natural water dividing line at the summit, where a tunnel joins the two sides.
-The water necessary for supplying the top section of the canal is collected via rain and stored in reservoirs.
-The lower sections use the water from rivers flowing beside the canal and also the water accumulated in the higher sections.
+The water necessary to supply the top section of the canal is collected via rain and stored in reservoirs.
+The lower sections use the water from rivers flowing beside the canal, and the water accumulates in the higher sections.

 Structure of the canal